-Custody Disputes During a Divorce – Custody Rights For FathersIn cases of child custody disputes, the rights of fathers sometimes comes into question.
+Custody Disputes During a Divorce – Custody Rights For FathersIn cases of child custody disputes, fathers’ rights sometimes come into question.
 Generally, the ability of the biological father to gain legal or physical custody of their child or children is evaluated.
-In the situation of divorce, legal separation or the other parent being unable to fulfill child custody responsibilities, it becomes necessary to determine the biological father’s child custody rights.
+However, in the situation of divorce, legal separation, or the other parent being unable to fulfill child custody responsibilities, it becomes necessary to determine the biological father’s child custody rights.

 Types Of Child Custody for FathersBoth parents occasionally seek custody of their biological children.
 It is not uncommon for one parent to be awarded sole custody of minor children.
-When that is the case, one parent has physical and legal custody of the child while the other typically gets awarded parenting time.
-Physical custody refers to which parent the child physically resides with for the majority of their lives.
+When that is the case, one parent has physical and legal custody of the child, while the other parent is awarded parenting time.
+Physical custody refers to the parent the child physically resides with for most of their life.
 Legal custody refers to the responsibility of the parent to make decisions about the child’s life.
-This can be things such as making decisions about where they attend school, which activities they are involved in and the legal right to sign documents for the child.
-Each child custody case can have a variety of sole and/or shared custody involving legal and physical rights of the parents.
+These can be things such as making decisions about where they attend school, which activities they are involved in, and the legal right to sign documents for the child.
+Each child custody case can have a variety of sole and shared custody concerning the legal and physical rights of the parents.

 Parenting Time Interference